aklivity/zilla-examples/http.kafka.cache/README.md

 ...
 ```

-Retrieve a specific item again, if not matching the previous `etag`, prefering to wait.
+Retrieve a specific item again, if not matching the previous `etag`, preferring to wait.
 After 5 seconds, returns not modified.

 ```bash
 curl -v http://localhost:7114/items/5cf7a1d5-3772-49ef-86e7-ba6f2c7d7d07 \